 21 Remember that the CLB is born from a failure in a completion test.
 This means that the "rest of the players", with the current downfloaters (possibly none!) from the just (unsuccessfully!) paired bracket, cannot be paired - it therefore requires some adequate MDPs.

-S1 according to A.2 and restoring S2 to its original composition.
+the Limbo (see D.3), reordering the newly formed S1 according to A.2 and restoring S2 to its original composition.